ernix/p5-Hash-Shave/README.md

 # DESCRIPTION

-This package provides B<squash> subroutine to simplify hash/array structures.
+This package provides `squash` subroutine to simplify hash/array structures.

 I sometimes want to walk through a data structure that consists only of a bunch of nested hashes, even if some of them should be treated as arrays or single